Quick Summary

 List of 7 Ancient Universities of India

 The Indus Valley Civilisation people had massively great skills in the field of arts and crafts.
 They made extremely realistic human and animal figures.
-The artefacts of Indus Valley Civilization became apparent during the second half of the third millennium, known as the Bronze Age.
+The artefacts of town planning of Indus Valley Civilization became apparent during the second half of the third millennium, known as the Bronze Age.

 Archaeologists document the artefacts they find using pictures with names from the Indus Valley Civilization.
 The artefacts include seals, pottery, sculptures, ornaments, and terracotta figures made by the people of the civilization.